Characterizing Pauli Propagation via Operator Complexity: Introduction

+Another related exploration on Pauli propagation in Hamiltonian dynamics has been reported in Ref.~\cite{beguvsic2024fast,beguvsic2025simulating,beguvsic2025real}, where the authors study two variants of Pauli-propagation-based methods, namely Sparse Pauli Dynamics (SPD) and X-truncated SPD (xSPD), and benchmark them on 1D spin chains, 2D and 3D transversal-field Ising model.
+The main difference between our work and Ref.~\cite{beguvsic2025real} lies in the truncation strategy, where we consider Top-$K$ truncation with norm rescaling while they use a fixed threshold truncation without rescaling.
+More comparison of those works are summarized in Appendix~\ref{ap:comparison}.

-The following section is organized as follows: Sec.~\ref{sec:method} details our method and algorithmic implementation, Sec.~\ref{sec:error_bounds} presents analytical error bounds based on OSE, Sec.~\ref{sec:numerical_benchmarks} contains numerical benchmarks on Heisenberg models, and Sec.~\ref{sec:conclusions} provides conclusions and future directions.
+The paper is organized as follows: Sec.~\ref{sec:method} details OBPPP with Top-$K$ truncation and algorithmic implementation, Sec.~\ref{sec:error_bounds} presents analytical error bounds based on OSE, Sec.~\ref{sec:numerical_benchmarks} contains numerical benchmarks on Heisenberg models, and Sec.~\ref{sec:conclusions} provides conclusions and future directions.